St Nicholas CE Primary School

 Children should wear a white T-shirt and navy shorts for PE.
 Navy shorts are also available from PMG Schoolwear.
 For outdoor PE children will need plimsolls or trainers.
 In winter children will need in addition a warm sweatshirt and/or tracksuit bottoms.

 Earring studs must be removed or covered for PE and swimming.
 Long hair must be tied back for PE.

 PE kit should be in school every day and should be in a named bag.

 Swimming kit consisting of swimming costume, towel and cap must be brought for swimming lessons.
 (Caps are available from the school office - currently priced £1)

 Our excellent on-site kitchen provides food cooked by King Alfred’s Academy catering service.
-Children may bring a packed lunch, or go home for lunch.
+Children may bring a packed lunch.

 To support the school’s ‘Healthy Eating’ initiatives, water is available for all pupils.
 No child may bring sweets, chocolate bars or fizzy drinks as part of a packed lunch.
 For safety reasons NO GLASS containers may be brought in by pupils.
 Children may bring a snack of fruit or vegetables for morning break.